pantheon-systems/documentation/source/content/guides/mariadb-mysql/01-introduction.md

 ---
 title: MariaDB and MySQL on Pantheon
 subtitle: Introduction
-description: Learn more about using MariaDB (MySQL) on Pantheon.
+description: Learn how to use MariaDB and MySQL on Pantheon.
 categories: [develop]
 tags: [database]
 contributors: [whitneymeredith]